pages-themes/hacker/index.md

 #### Things I like to do

 *  Watch Netlfix.
-*  What tech and programming stuff on youtube.
+*  Watch tech and programming stuff on youtube.
 *  Play video games

 ##### Fav Genres Of Music!